appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 Thus, following the above process you can successfully add schemas for your application.

 ## Importing Schemas & Attributes
-Process Flow allows you to import schemas that helps to create schemas and attributes instantly.
+processflow allows you to import schemas that helps to create schemas and attributes instantly.
 You can upload the schema files of your application based on the formats listed below:

 - XML - The functionality traverses and renders through the file when uploaded for the Json format.
 - Json - The functionality traverses and renders through the file when uploaded in Json format.